 - the relationship between vision and product roadmap

-- product backlog grooming
+- how to play with product backlog grooming

 - the importance and benefits of prioritizing the product backlog